-Our #NoStigma partnership with Shelbourne FC continues, with the team here at St Patrick's Mental Health Services (SPMHS) answering your mental health questions.
-This time around, we’re looking at your rights when it comes to mental health difficulties and the workplace
+The team at St Patrick's Mental Health Services shares information on your rights when it comes to mental health difficulties and the workplace

 The workplace is a key space to tackle mental health stigma and discrimination.
 In recent months, more attention has been given to workplace mental health.
 This often includes workplace wellbeing initiatives to support mental health during the work day, or educational programmes for staff and employers to learn more about mental health and how to support staff who may be struggling during these difficult times.